javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/05-global-object/article.md

     ...But more often is referred by "old-school" environment-specific names, such as `window` (browser) and `global` (Node.js).
 As `globalThis` is a recent proposal, it's not supported in non-Chromium Edge (but can be polyfilled).
 - We should store values in the global object only if they're truly global for our project.
 And keep their number at minimum.
-- In-browser, unless we're using [modules](info:modules), a global variable declared with `var` becomes a property of the global object.
+- In-browser, unless we're using [modules](info:modules), global functions and variables declared with `var` become a property of the global object.

-    To make the code easier to understand and more future-proof, we should access properties of the global object directly, as `window.x`.
+- To make our code future-proof and easier to understand, we should access properties of the global object directly, as `window.x`.